semrush/intergalactic/website/docs/components/drag-and-drop/drag-and-drop.md

 @## Common styles

-> 💡 Styles for dark background are constructed on the basis of white colour with transparency.
-It is required for using this theme both on the background and on the coloured background.
+> 💡 Styles for dark background are constructed on the basis of white color with transparency.
+It is required for using this theme both on the background and on the colored background.

 ### Icon for identification of the possibility to drag the object